Frequently Asked Questions

 3. Grad School Entry – I am already in graduate school.
 Can I apply for the Fellowship for my second year of graduate school?

-No. Applicants are eligible only if they are seeking admission to enter graduate school in the fall of 2019 for a two-year program.
-Applicants seeking admission to law school are not eligible.
+No. Applicants are eligible only if they are seeking admission to enter graduate school in the fall of 2022 for a two-year program.

 4. I already have a master's degree.
 Can I apply to the Payne Program if I want to pursue a second master's degree?